pwegrzyn/AccountWideAchievments/README.md

 # AccountWideAchievments
-Addon to Elder Scrolls Online which adds support to account wide achievments.
+Addon to Elder Scrolls Online which adds support for account wide achievments.